Skip to content

 Frequently Asked Questions

-Can I change the design or colors?
+• Can I change the design or colors?

-Can I add more fields?
+• Can I add more fields?

 No. The calculator only supports the fields shown in the code.

-Does it calculate taxes or insurance?
+• Does it include taxes or insurance?

 Back to top